bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 assigned teams to review it.
 If the changes are still in progress, leave the PR in `Draft` status.
 Doing this ensures that reviewers can act on the "Ready for Review" as their signal to begin the review process without further notification.

+### Addressing feedback

+It is likely that you will receive some feedback on your PR.
+You should see this as a positive thing - it signifies a healthy and thorough review process and an organizational commitment to code quality.
+You may receive [comments](./code-review.md#comment) or a [request for changes](./code-review.md#request-changes).
+You are encouraged to engage in conversation on the PR to discuss a solution, but if any strong conflicting opinions arise it is often best to move the conversation to a synchronous format to avoid any misunderstanding.

+When any necessary changes have been made, you should address the comments or request for changes by responding in the PR conversation thread.
+You are not responsible for resolving the conversation - that is the prerogative of the reviewer, to ensure that they agree that the question or concern has been addressed.

+**When you are ready for a reviewer to re-visit your changes, you should request a re-review.** This will notify the reviewer and ensure a prompt response.

 </bitwarden>